 Note that the stay-over service may be swapped for visits should the sitter’s representative / new sitter be unable to stay at your home.

-Please contact StudentCo if you are struggling to get hold of your sitter - sitters know to return your calls/texts as soon as possible and to also send you daily updates, so if you have not heard from your sitter it is important for us to check in and make sure everything is okay.
+Please contact StudentCo if you are struggling to get hold of your sitter - sitters know to return your calls/texts as soon as possible; to send you location updates every time they arrive and leave your home; and to also send you daily updates and pics.
+If you have not heard from your sitter it is important for us to check in and make sure everything is okay.
 Simply call/text Angelique on 082 607 2481.
 She will get back to you as soon as she can.
 Please remember that this is a small business and not a multinational corporation - your call/text may not be seen immediately, but rest assured that you will be contacted as soon as it is.

 You will be held liable for all veterinary costs.